binlf/lofo/README.md

 ## ⬜Installation

-To get started, run the above command in the root directory of your project and `lofo` would try to get everything set up properly for you automatically.
-You can also install the CLI on your machine by running the command below:
+To get started, run the above command in the root directory of your project and `lofo` would automatically try to get everything set up properly.
+You can also install the CLI globally on your machine by running the command below:

 ```
 npm install -g lofo
 ```

-After which you can execute the CLI by just running the command: `lofo` in your terminal...
+...after which you should be able to execute the CLI by running the command: `lofo` in your terminal...

 ### 🔍How it works.